sojeri/advent_of_code/README.md

 // FIXME: an inevitable improvement will be running tests for a specific module, maybe something like `npm test -- 01`

-// TODO: write a scaffolding util to create initial solution & test files with a couple failing tests

 end secrets -->

 ### `npm test` will run all tests